Romance’ “a feeling of excitement that you receive from new and slightly dangerous experiences” – A MacMillan Dictionary definition

 Maybe the scenery of “Lawrence of Arabia” has shaped the ambitions of more travellers than any other.
-Few will forget the scene where Omar Sharif’s sheikh Ali takes an eternity to ride on camelback from the distant horizon to the fullscreen shooter of a trespasser at his waterhole.
+Few will forget the scene where Omar Sharif’s sheikh Ali takes an eternity to ride on camelback from the distant horizon to the full-screen executioner of a trespasser at his waterhole.
 Cinematic genius and one of Hollywood’s most enduring moments.

-The majority of this media promotes in various ways the romance of travel but few deal with the realities of travelling and the challenges a nomadic lifestyle can provide.
-Some magazines and many personal travel blogs do attempt to address this matter, attempting to inform through personal experience.
-Most authors are passionate about travel, having experienced these challenges themselves, they can at least warn others regarding the challenges and hopefully how to cope with them.
+Most media promotes in various ways the romance of travel but few deal with the realities of travelling and the challenges a nomadic lifestyle presents.
+Some magazines and many personal travel blogs try to address this matter, attempting to explain through personal experience.
+Most authors are passionate about travel, having experienced these challenges themselves, they can at least warn others about the challenges and hopefully how to cope with them.

-Every individual has their own personal motives for travelling, they are numerous and varied.
-They have also been discussed in detail in a number of previous posts and recovering old ground does not seem appropriate.
+Every person has their own personal motives for travelling, they are many and varied.
+They have also been discussed in detail in a number of earlier posts and recovering old ground does not seem right.
 Further reading is available here however: Travel; Better than Sex – Journeying; Travel without destination – Wanderlust; Perpetual travel & ‘Chasing the Horizon’

 Travel is a passion for many, it enriches lives, provides amazing experiences and memories, affords others outstanding opportunities and in the modern world it is possible to share this through blogs and social media.
-The romance of travel is carried within the heart of us all, whilst the opportunity to travel is not available to everyone the ability to dream is.
-Travelling vicariously is possible for anybody able to read and with access to the internet, maybe this post should be renamed the romance of the internet?
+Romance of travel is within the heart of us all, whilst the opportunity to travel is not available to everyone the ability to dream is.
+Travelling vicariously is possible for anybody able to read and with access to the internet, maybe I should rename this post, the romance of the internet?